-48 2008 NCTC Guidelines § III.A.3; NCTC Written Responses (June 17, 2024); ODNI CLPO, INFORMATION PAPER: DESCRIPTION OF CIVIL LIBERTIES AND PRIVACY PROTECTIONS INCORPORATED IN THE UPDATED NCTC GUIDELINES, 1 (Jan.
+&lt;sup>48 2008 NCTC Guidelines § III.A.3; NCTC Written Responses (June 17, 2024); ODNI CLPO, INFORMATION PAPER: DESCRIPTION OF CIVIL LIBERTIES AND PRIVACY PROTECTIONS INCORPORATED IN THE UPDATED NCTC GUIDELINES, 1 (Jan.
 2013).

-49 2012 NCTC Guidelines § III.C.3.c.
+&lt;sup>49 2012 NCTC Guidelines § III.C.3.c.

-50 ODNI AG Guidelines § 5.3.3.2.
+&lt;sup>50 ODNI AG Guidelines § 5.3.3.2.

-51 NCTC written responses (Nov.
+&lt;sup>51 NCTC written responses (Nov.
 10, 2021).
 See also written responses received from NCTC citing 2016 memorandum from then Director of National Intelligence instructing IC elements to work to harmonize their guidelines pertaining to retention and dissemination of U.S. persons information.
 NCTC written responses (May 12, 2023).

-AG Guidelines.53 As provided in Section 5 of the ODNI AG Guidelines, NCTC may maintain this unevaluated information when it is impracticable, infeasible, or detrimental to its mission to determine immediately whether the information qualifies for retention.54 Exceptional handling is required for sensitive information, including nonpublic telephone or electronic communications acquired without the consent of a person who is party to the communication or information reasonably believed to contain information concerning U.S. persons that is significant in volume, proportion, or sensitivity.55 Unevaluated information subject to exceptional handling may be held for up to five years.56 All other types of unevaluated information are subject to routine handling requirements and may be held for up to 25 years.57
+AG Guidelines.
+As provided in Section 5 of the ODNI AG Guidelines, NCTC may maintain this unevaluated information when it is impracticable, infeasible, or detrimental to its mission to determine immediately whether the information qualifies for retention.
+Exceptional handling is required for sensitive information, including nonpublic telephone or electronic communications acquired without the consent of a person who is party to the communication or information reasonably believed to contain information concerning U.S. persons that is significant in volume, proportion, or sensitivity.
+Unevaluated information subject to exceptional handling may be held for up to five years.
+All other types of unevaluated information are subject to routine handling requirements and may be held for up to 25 years.

-Because unevaluated information subject to routine handling may now be held for 25 years after the information has been made available to ODNI personnel for analytic use, NCTC analysts may conduct queries during this entire 25-year period if such queries are reasonably designed to retrieve information related to a duly authorized activity.58 NCTC asserts that it only maintains unevaluated information for the duration of its utility, and particular datasets may have shorter evaluation periods as appropriate and as provided for in any applicable agreement with an information-sharing partner.59 NCTC states that it would similarly purge any collected or obtained information that it immediately determines does not qualify for retention and lacks a mission need for continuous review.60 However, because the NCTC Implementation Procedures were only finalized in 2021, the Board has not determined whether and to what extent in practice NCTC purges information prior to its aging off under the extended evaluation periods.
+Because unevaluated information subject to routine handling may now be held for 25 years after the information has been made available to ODNI personnel for analytic use, NCTC analysts may conduct queries during this entire 25-year period if such queries are reasonably designed to retrieve information related to a duly authorized activity.
+NCTC asserts that it only maintains unevaluated information for the duration of its utility, and particular datasets may have shorter evaluation periods as appropriate and as provided for in any applicable agreement with an information that it immediately determines does not qualify for retention and lacks a mission need for continuous review.
+However, because the NCTC Implementation Procedures were only finalized in 2021, the Board has not determined whether and to what extent in practice NCTC purges information prior to its aging off under the extended evaluation periods.